nyoki-mtl/bullet/docs/3-data.md

 - `score` is white relative and in centipawns
 - `result` is white relative and of the form `1.0` for win, `0.5` for draw, `0.0` for loss

+### Shogi HalfKP

+For Shogi NNUE training we use `ShogiHalfKPInputs`, which consumes the `HalfKPSample` produced by the conductor toolchain.
+This mirrors the chess HalfKP design but operates on 9x9 king buckets (optionally mirrored) and supports up to `plane_count * king_square_count` active features.

+The bullet library exposes a `ShogiHalfKPSample` trait so custom loaders can provide the STM/NTM feature indices without coupling to conductor.
+Quantised checkpoints include a dedicated `psqtw` tensor (see _Saved Networks_) storing PSQT columns per stack.

+If you reuse the conductor data pipeline the trait is already implemented; otherwise, implement it on your sample type so the input mapping can enumerate features correctly.

 ### Stockfish & Monty Binpacks